Flow, River of My Soul

 Flow, River of My Soul is the third studio album by Australian electronic dance-pop band Single Gun Theory.
 It was released in September 1994 via Volition Records/Sony Music Australia and peaked at No. 46 on the ARIA Albums Chart in the following month.
 The album's lead single, "Fall", was issued in October and was followed by two more, "Open the Skies" (March 1995) and "Motherland" (August).

-At the 1995, the album was nominated for Best Dance Release and Best Independent Release.
+At the 1995 ARIA Music Awards, the album was nominated for Best Dance Release and Best Independent Release.